JustinTimperio/pacback/README.md

 ![Pacback Saving App Data](https://imgur.com/Ag0NROG.gif)

 ### Rollback a List of Packages
 Most issues with an update stem from a single package or a set of related package.
-Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`
+Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`.
+Packback searches your file system looking for all versions assoicated with each package package name.
+When searching for packages be as spesific as possible, since generic names like 'linux' or 'gcc' will apper in many package names.

 In this example we selectively rollback 2 packages.
 1. `pacback -pkg typescript electron4`